 “So, there were no Italian Renaissance sporks,” he says.
 “There were either forks or spoons because you made something to do the best possible job.
 But in the 20th century, the idea of empowering the customer to decide between different options took root, and inventions became much more open-ended.”

-WATCH: Assembly Required with Tim Allen and Richard Karn premieres Tuesday, February 23 at 10/9c on The HISTORY® Channel.
-Watch a preview now.
+WATCH: Full episodes of Assembly Required with Tim Allen and Richard Karn online now.

 Mashup inventions cross all genres—from industrial machines such as the bulldozer (part tractor, part World War I tank treads) to foods like the cronut (part doughnut, part croissant) to sports (frisbee golf, water polo) to transportation (the amphibious car) to novelty pop-culture favorites (beer hat, anyone?) and even baby gear, like recent skateboard-stroller hybrids.